Skip to content

 ## TL;DR

-Everything the agent needs to know at a glance.
+Concise summary of the key patterns — what the agent needs at a glance.

 Heat & Loading Tiers